 Some people use animals to deal with them such as dogs or even birds of prey like hawks, which often get used on airport runways to minimse the risk of a bird strike (when a bird flies into a jet engine).

 Decoys can also be used, scarecrows being the sort of bird decoy we can relate to here in the UK, although how effective they are, based on Wurzel Gummidge, is debatable!

-Some innovate solutions have been in the form of thin rotating spikes, and in Sutton Marina, here in Plymouth, (Where the rich 2nd home owners park their flashy boats) the litter bins by the water have been topped with what looks like a collection of wires floating in the wind, harmless to gulls but it stops them landing on the bins and ripping out all the trash inside.
-So Tarquin and Jocasta’s vol au vents from last night will have to stay inside the bin for now.
+Some innovate solutions have been in the form of thin rotating spikes, and in Sutton Marina, here in Plymouth, the litter bins by the water have been topped with what looks like a collection of wires floating in the wind.

 Sounds and scents are other methods that various claims say work really well, including mimicking the call of the gulls’ predators.

-BBC news (15th August 2015) reported that the seaside town of Whitehaven are seeking permission to “employ” (deploy?) drones in a bid to destroy seagull eggs, more info can be found here, which opens in a new window.
+BBC news reported that the seaside town of Whitehaven are seeking permission to “employ” (deploy?) drones in a bid to destroy seagull eggs.

 How to deal with a seagull attack.